 Having a comprehensive SEO-based keyword strategy is important, but optimizing Amazon product listings is about more than just choosing keywords.
 For instance, there are also Amazon title best practices to consider.
 We strongly recommend writing a title that begins with about five words followed by a colon.
 This establishes an ideal canonical URL to help with external SEO efforts (such as Google listings).

-In addition, your listing’s click-through rate, conversation rate, and other audience engagement metrics have a definite impact on organic SEO ranking.
+Additionally, your listing’s click-through rate, conversation rate, and other audience engagement metrics have a definite impact on organic SEO ranking.
 To help maximize that impact, follow these tips when optimizing your Amazon product listings:

 1. Start with a keyword tool.